 I was born in Dublin, emigrated and ended up in London in my mid-twenties.
-I am married and have a grown-up son.
+I am married and have reproduced at least once.

 Reasons To Be Cheerful